BombShellReaper/Palworld-Linux-Server/README.md

     [Service]
     Type=simple
     User=youruser         # Replace with your username
-    WorkingDirectory=/path/to/your/app       # Replace with the actual path ExecStart=/path/to/your/executable/startup/script      # Replace with your script path RemainAfterExit=yes
+    ExecStart=/path/to/your/executable/startup/script      # Replace with your full script path RemainAfterExit=yes
     Restart=on-failure
     RestartSec=5